foureyes/csci-ua.0002-fall2015-008/classes/03/debugging.markdown

 Print out the values of variables to help you isolate where the issue is:

+{% highlight python %}
 <pre><code data-trim contenteditable>
 num1 = int(input("Give me the first integer\n> "))
 num2 = int(input("Give me the second integer\n> "))
 num3 = int(input("Give me the third integer\n> "))

-print(num1, num2, num3)
+// let's see what's in the input that we asked for! print(num1, num2, num3)

 print(num1 + num2 + num2)
 </code></pre>
+{% endhighlight %}

 We'll see that the input looks correct... so clearly, the issue is in the calculation
 </section>